Islandora/documentation/docs/user-documentation/glossary.md

 Blazegraph is an open source triplestore and graph database.
 Islandora ships Blazegraph as part of the software stack.
 Metadata about [Resource nodes](#resource-node) is synchronized between the [Drupal](#drupal) database and Blazegraph.
 Data in the Blazegraph triple store can be queried using SPARQL.

 ## Bundle
-A bundle is the generic name for a sub-type of a [Content Entity] type in [Drupal].
-To illustrate: Node and Taxonomy Term are both names of Entity types in Drupal that have bundles.
-The bundles of Node are called ["Content Types"](#content-types) and the bundles of [Taxonomy Term] are called ["Vocabularies"].
-Each bundle includes its own configurations of what fields are present on the bundle and how they are entered and displayed.
-A bundle is thus part of the configuration of your site.
+A bundle is the generic name for a sub-type of a [Content Entity](#content-entity) type in [Drupal](#drupal).
+To illustrate: Node and Taxonomy Term are both names of Content Entity types, and both have sub-types ("bundles").
+The bundles of Node are called ["Content Types"](#content-types) and the bundles of [Taxonomy Term](#taxonomy-term) are called ["Vocabularies"](#vocabulary).
+Each bundle includes its own configurations of what [fields](#field) are present on the bundle and how they are entered and displayed.
+A bundle is thus part of the [configuration](#configuration) of your site.
 Some Content Entity Types, such as User, do not have bundles.

 ## Cantaloupe
 [Cantaloupe](https://cantaloupe-project.github.io) is an image server written in Java.
 It implements the [IIIF](#iiif) Image API, which means it handles deep zooming of large images and other image manipulations.
 It is required to serve images to some [viewers](#viewers) such as [Mirador](#mirador) and [OpenSeadragon](#openseadragon).